FAQs on Overseas Vaccination Records & Travel

 How can I check my vaccination records?

-A: You can view your vaccination records by logging in to the HealthHub app or the Notarise website using your Singpass account.
+A: You can view or download your vaccination records by logging in to the HealthHub app using your Singpass account.
+If you are eligible for Singpass but do not have access yet, please apply for Singpass in order to access your vaccination records in the HealthHub app.
 All Singapore Citizens, Permanent Residents and Long Term Pass Holders aged 15 years and above are eligible for Singpass.

 Are the vaccine doses I have received valid?

-A: The acceptable vaccinations and minimum intervals between doses are as follows:
+A: Some examples of acceptable vaccinations with WHO EUL vaccines and minimum intervals between doses are as follows:

 Manufacturer